Mount Qasioun: Cave of Hunger

+Cave of the Seven Sleepers

 On another flank of the same mountain is yet another cave, which has come down in local legend as being the cave of the Seven Sleepers, mentioned in early Christian sources, as well as in the Quran, where they are known as the Aṣḥāb al-Kahf (Companions of the Cave).
 This is rather dubious, however, and it is only one of many caves in this part of the world that share the claim.
 A madrassah has been built over the cave, but pilgrims are still granted access.